php-dev-br/laravel-doc-pt-br/eloquent.md

 If you're new to Laravel, feel free to jump into the [Laravel Bootcamp](https://bootcamp.laravel.com).
 The Laravel Bootcamp will walk you through building your first Laravel application using Eloquent.
-It's a great way to get a tour of everything that Laravel and Eloquent have to offer.
+It's a great way to get a tour of everything the Laravel and Eloquent have to offer.

 <a name="generating-model-classes"></a>